mm-adt/mm-adt.github.io/index.md

 <div class="boxed">
 <center>
-The mm-ADT VM is in an initial development stage.
-The listings below itemize projects that the first version is intending to support.
+The mm-ADT VM is currently in the initial stages of development.
+The itemized projects below will be compatible with the first release, where a subset is intended to be offered by mm-ADT.
 </center>
 </div>
 <br/>